How might PTSD affect sleep?

 - Insomnia.
 People with PTSD may have difficulty with getting to sleep or staying asleep.
 They may wake up frequently during the night and be unable to get back to sleep.

-- Issues linked to the body clock, such as Delayed Sleep Phase Disorder may occur in a person with PTSD.
-If you can’t get to sleep until very late at night and then need to sleep in you may be experiencing this problem.
+- Issues linked to the body clock, such as Delayed Sleep Phase Syndrome may occur in a person with PTSD.
+If you can’t get to sleep until very late at night, and then need to sleep in, you may be experiencing this problem.

-- Obstructive Sleep Apnoea may be caused by weight gain due to the life style changes associated with the PTSD.
-If the sleep apnoea is serious, medications such as Seroquel can be an additional danger.
+- Individuals with PTSD are at higher risk for Obstructive Sleep Apnea.
+In some cases this may be caused by weight gain due to life style changes associated with the PTSD.
+Sedating medications can make obstructive sleep apnea worse.

 - It is important to remember that poor sleep can make the other symptoms of PTSD worse.